AlexanderDokuchaev/md-dead-link-check/README.md

 - force_get_requests_for_links: List of links for which the tool will use `GET` requests during checks.
 Default: `[]`.
 - check_web_links: Toggle web link checks on or off.
 Default: `true`.
 - validate_ssl: Toggles whether to validate SSL certificates when checking web links.
 Default: `true`.
+- throttle_groups: Number of domain groups to divide requests across for throttling.
+Default: `100` seconds.
+- throttle_delay: Time to wait between requests, scaled by domain load and group size.
+Default: `20` seconds.
+- throttle_max_delay: Maximum allowable delay (in seconds) for throttling a single domain.
+Default: `100` seconds.

 > [!TIP]
 > Leverage wildcard patterns ([fnmatch](https://docs.python.org/3/library/fnmatch.html) syntax) for